sighol/wireless-keyboard/README.md

 - Lage reversible footprint for power switch.
 - Redo edge cut in inkscape.
 Use radius path and then offset to get nice corners everywhere.
+- Add TRRS so that the same PCB can be used wired with QMK.